Mr. Hirokazu Osako is passionate about global education in Japan. He is currently a professor in the Faculty of Education at Musashino University.

 Mr. Eric Seibert values seeing the growth in student achievement and skills, and enjoys nurturing his students to become passionate, life-long learners.

 Miss Christina Fogle earned her Masters of Art Education and Bachelors of Art History with a minor in Fine Arts for Painting from the University of Cincinnati at the School of Design, Art, Architecture and Planning.
-She has been a licensed visual arts educator since 1999 for grades K-12 and has taught art to all ages and abilities.

 Ms. Mery Ann Labastin encourages her students to become critical and creative thinkers in math and across all disciplines.